exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

   * Example: `word` and `wo+rd`
   * Multiple rules with the repeat char rule but with different tails are allowed, or those whose actual id is different
     * Example: `wo+rd` and `wo+rk`, or `wo+rd` and `word\p` (their actual ids are ` wo+rd ` and `word`)
+  * It wont be allowed if one of them doesn't have a tail, because you have no way to know which option to use.
+    * Example : `w+\p` and `w+` will give a conflict.
+Should he look for a space, or any other character?
 * A token repeat character at the beginning will also throw an exception.
 There is nothing to repeat.

 # Improvements